 If MacGyver’s Swiss Army knife were a jacket, it would be the Bearclaw.
 It’s the perfect mid or outer layer to keep stuffed in your pack for those late-day temperature drops.
 Not surprisingly, it also packs away well when that sun breaks out and warms the day.

-A warm, durable Polartec fleece outer shell has a C6 DWR coating to repel water and a full-zip front for easy on and off.
+A warm, durable Polartec fleece outer shell keeps you dry and a full-zip front makes for easy on and off.
 In 25-degrees or 60-degrees, the Bearclaw is the perfect accessory.